 Although it was evident that participants considered Benedict's idea of freedom as different from that of the world, only one thought that this difference was about making free choices about how to live and work.
 These choices were, 'liberating not limiting' because through them one was obedient to a path in life and not distracted by all the various, conflicting opportunities.
 The choices we make ought to lead us closer to God.
 For another participant, this relationship between obedience and freedom was, 'a relief in many ways.
 Just thinking that God has appointed someone who knows me, cares for me and wants my salvation is what I always need, is what everyone needs'.
-Although several participants did find release in having someone to help them make good decisions about life, this was the only participant who directly acknowledged that this relationship was one of spiritual direction, something which Ryrie (2011) and Bockmann (2017) outline has always been a central pillar of monastic obedience; it is unlikely that this omission reflects an absence of proper spiritual direction in the lives of participants.
+Although several participants did find release in having someone to help them make good decisions about life, this was the only participant who directly acknowledged that this relationship was one of spiritual direction, something which Ryrie (2011) and Bockmann (2017) outline has always been a central pillar of monastic obedience; it is through humility that one is able to accept the spiritual guidance of a superior.
+It is unlikely that this omission reflects an absence of proper spiritual direction in the lives of participants.
 However, given the nature of modern education it may not be as prevalent as necessary.